ArielleZhang/TheMaskAway/README.md

 We modifed and cloned the MaskTheFace: https://github.com/aqeelanwar/MaskTheFace to generate the masks.
 TFill is taking two inputs: the original image and the mask only.
 We modified the ```MaskTheFace/mask_the_face.py``` file to generate and save the mask.
 We also wrote our own script ```MaskTheFace/preproc.py``` to preprocess the data options are set ```--convert``` to convert all images to either jpg format, set ```--resize``` to resize the images, and set ```--compare_dir``` compared the input dir and masks dir and remove all the images in the input image dir wich does not have a corresponding mask, and set ```--crop``` to crop and enlarge the input images which is used for enlarging the digital masks to make sure it covers the entire medical mask.

 We preprocessed three different datasets:
-1. Faces Kaggle dataset: https://www.kaggle.com/datasets/varump66/face-images-13233, with 256 by 256 resolution but only the last 8k examples (roughly).
+1. Faces Kaggle dataset: https://www.kaggle.com/datasets/varump66/face-images-13233, with 256 by 256 resolution of 8k examples (roughly) + 2k validation examples.
-2. FFHQ Kaggle dataset: https://www.kaggle.com/datasets/arnaud58/flickrfaceshq-dataset-ffhq, with 512 by 512 resolution but only the first 10k examples (roughly).
+2. FFHQ Kaggle dataset: https://www.kaggle.com/datasets/arnaud58/flickrfaceshq-dataset-ffhq, with 512 by 512 resolution of 10k examples (roughly).
+3. A small personalized Taylor Swift dataset containing 160 examples + 20 validation examples.
-3. A small personalized dataset containing 100 images (roughly) of Arielle.
+3. A small personalized Benedict Cumberbatch dataset containing 115 examples + 10 validation examples.
 4. And a small test dataset for quick test purposes, only 5 images.
 Notice that every dataset contains original images and the corresponding masks.